haishinio/haishin/README.md

 ## In Progress
 - Deployment, probably going to use Dockerfile so please wait for now!

+## Issues
+- Better handle stream ends, maybe return something?
+- Occasionally the transcription will table-cell will collapse making the the row very high and the translation cell very wide

 ## TODOs

+- Can we improve translations?
+I think we can do something about the sentences etc. sent to deepL
+- Should it be possible to save the textLog for the user (They could just copy and paste I guess.)
 - Can we not use the best preset so we can save on filesize
 - Can we pull in comments + gifts from livestreams?
 - Can we add auth so you could comment directly from here?